OR Travel Nurse Jobs in Tennessee

 What does call look like on a Tennessee OR contract?

-Most Tennessee OR contracts include call on top of your scheduled shifts — typically nights and weekends to cover emergent and trauma cases like appendectomies, bowel obstructions, ortho trauma, and emergent C-section backup.
+Most Tennessee OR contracts include call on top of your scheduled shifts, typically nights and weekends to cover emergent and trauma cases like appendectomies, bowel obstructions, ortho trauma, and emergent C-section backup.
 When the room activates, you come in regardless of the hour, and that callback pay adds meaningfully to your weekly total.
 Call tends to stay busier at the Level I trauma centers in Nashville and Memphis.
 Before you accept anything, your Junxion recruiter confirms the exact call requirements, response window, and pay structure so there are no surprises once you’re on assignment.

 How much OR experience do Tennessee facilities want?

 Most Tennessee programs want at least one to two years of recent operating room or perioperative experience.
-PACU or pre-op time alone isn’t a substitute — facilities are looking for travelers who already understand intraoperative flow: circulating, counts, sterile technique, positioning, and time-outs.
+PACU or pre-op time alone isn’t a substitute, since facilities are looking for travelers who already understand intraoperative flow: circulating, counts, sterile technique, positioning, and time-outs.
 If your background leans toward a specific surgical specialty like ortho or general, or toward the scrub role versus circulating, be upfront with your recruiter so they match you to a contract that fits instead of setting you up for a tough placement.

 Is Tennessee a compact state for OR travel nurses?